dtrelogan/react-formstate/api.md

 ### noTrim

-during [model generation](#UnitOfWork.createModel) string values are trimmed by default. noTrim overrides this behavior.
+string values are trimmed by default. noTrim overrides this behavior. see [UnitOfWork.createModel](#UnitOfWork.createModel)

 ### preferNull

-during [model generation](#UnitOfWork.createModel) produces a null value rather than an empty string or an empty array.
+produces a null value rather than an empty string or an empty array. see [UnitOfWork.createModel](#UnitOfWork.createModel)

 ### intConvert

-during [model generation](#UnitOfWork.createModel) casts a string to an integer, or an array of strings to an array of integers.
+casts a string to an integer, or an array of strings to an array of integers. see [UnitOfWork.createModel](#UnitOfWork.createModel)

 useful for a select input for instance.